 Step 9 Draw In The Highlights With Eraser

-Start using your erase to draw in the highlights.
+Start using your eraser to draw in the highlights.
 To learn more about drawing with an eraser visit, Drawing With An Eraser.

 Lightly tap off some graphite where the highlights are.
 When you are done, smooth the values with a blending stump.
 This will create a glair effect.